ricardommcruz/datasciencecoursera/README.md

 # datasciencecoursera
-Repo created for the Data Scientist Toolbox course part of the Data Science specialization on Coursera
+Repo created to hold all files related to the Coursera Data Science specialization course assignments